ruccipiero/ruccipiero/README.md

 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning data analysis with Python on Data camp
 - 💞️ I’m looking to collaborate on any project involving efficiency, environment, plants and Arduino DIY
-- 📫 How to reach me rucci.piero@gmail.com
+- 📫 How to reach me: rucci.piero@gmail.com

 <!---
 ruccipiero/ruccipiero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.